‘Vanderpump Rules’ Star Scheana Shay Already Talking Marriage With New Beau Robert Valletta?

 Apart from all the wedding talk, Radar Online reports that Shay is also pursuing her own spin-off.
 Shay is getting ready to launch her own show, titled Sheananigans, on AfterBuzz TV.
 The series is described as a “digital talk show” where Shay will get to say whatever she wants about her SUR co-stars.

-Shay doesn’t have a specific direction for the series, but wants it to recap episodes of Vanderpump Rules.
+Shay doesn’t have a specific direction for the series but wants it to recap episodes of Vanderpump Rules.
 She’s also going to throw in several games and is very excited about hosting her own show.
 Quinton Aaron is scheduled to be her first guest when the series airs in April.

 The Vanderpump Rules reunion continues Monday night on Bravo.